hindu-comm/weblogs/manasataramgini/2004/06/2004-06-08_we-are-zombies.md

 recorded as a color.
 Some such sequence of steps are involved in color reception and recognition.
 We are certainly interested in knowing all about the every protein involved in this process and this is the biology if signal recognition.
-Dan Dennett claims that *this is* consciousness\!
+Dan Dennett claims that *this is* consciousness!
 We admit that this is not really consciousness, this a functional description of signal reception and recognition process; it is the first person experience of saffron that constitutes consciousness.